 Yonge & Dundas Square

 A public square situated at the intersection of Yonge Street and Dundas Street East, Yonge & Dundas Square is really like the Time Square of Toronto.
-The square is one of the liveliest and busiest places in the city and is home to several events throughout the year which are mostly free and range from film showings, to concerts.
+The square is one of the liveliest and busiest places in the city and is home to several events throughout the year which is mostly free and range from film showings to concerts.